hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 - D. Store static content such as HTML and images in a Cloud Storage bucket.
 Use Cloud Functions to host the APIs and save the user data in Firestore.
 61%
 - Cloud Storage buckets are a good choice for static web content.
 Cloud storage buckets behave like a CDN Network:
 - https://cloud.google.com/storage/docs/caching
+- (letonphat)IMHO CDN is not storage solution to store static html or image.
+- CDN is not needed here.
+You don't need to service users globally thus latency and locality isn't critical

 <hr />